We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The Tommee Tippee First Sips Soft Transition Cup holds five ounces of liquid and is made for babies 4 months and older.
+The Tommee Tippee First Sips Soft Transition Cup holds 5 ounces of liquid and is made for babies 4 months old and up.
 Its plastic construction is BPA-free and it features a soft silicone spout that encourages a “natural cup drinking action” by dispensing liquid at an angle.

 You may use bottle nipples or the included sippy top that comes with the cup, lending to its versatility.

-Reviewers are mixed, but those who like it tout its ease of use.
-People who don’t like it explain that the top is hard to screw on and off the cup, which can make it difficult to use leak-free.
+Reviews are mixed, but those who like it tout its ease of use.
+People who don’t like it explain that the top is hard to screw on and off the cup, which can make it difficult to use without it leaking.

-While it may look unusual, the DOIDY Cup is an open-top cup that can be used, under supervision, by children as young as 4 months old.
-Its slanted shape was designed 40 years ago and is made from food-safe, BPA-free HD Polyethylene.
+While it may look unusual (yes, it’s slanted!), the DOIDY Cup is an open-top cup that can be used, under supervision, by children as young as 4 months old.
+Its slanted shape was designed 40 years ago and is made from food-safe, BPA-free high-density (HD) polyethylene.

-The main advantage with this cup is that it helps teach the youngest children to drink from a rim, not a spout.
+The main advantage of this cup is that it helps teach the youngest children to drink from a rim, not a spout.
 Parents like that it’s all one piece and simple to clean.

-This type of cup is sure to be quite messy for babies and, as a result, is not a good choice for on-the-go drinking.
+This type of cup is sure to be quite messy for babies and, as a result, isn’t a good choice for on-the-go drinking.
 It’s also more expensive than many of the other options.